theoliverlear/Style-Guide/Style Guide/Introduction.md

 idea where just while (true) does not
 When to have spaces between things like methods() and keywords like while ()

+err vs tErr where one terminates and the other does not capitalizing all of url as when its a simple string it can be lower (camel case) whereas an object URL would be upper the value of verbosity (repition legitimizes) and the value of terseness or succinct reiterate without repeating shorter is not always better

 When to printstacktrace (long and continues program) vs a named throw like a RuntimeException (specific and stops execution) emergencies -— when to use system.exit()